What Are Strawberries?

 - Top a cheesecake with whole or sliced strawberries

-- Stir strawberries into plain yogurt
+- Stir them into plain yogurt

 - Fill with whipped cream or crème fraîche for a dessert or snack